Gurukula: Revival of the system

 In 1948, Shastriji Maharaj Shree Dharamjivan das Swami followed suit and initiated first Swaminarayan gurukul in Rajkot in Gujarat state of India.
 Recently, several gurukulam have opened up in India as well as overseas with a desire to uphold tradition.

 Various gurukulas still exist in India, and researchers have been studying the effectiveness of the system through those institutions.
 With the advent of new means of mass communication, many gurus and Vedantic scholars are opening E-gurukul.
 These gurukuls are operating online and are now imparting knowledge about different Hindu scriptures using the internet.

-In 1990, Shrii Shrii Anandamurtiji founded Ananda Marga gurukul with its headquarters at Anandanagar, Dist Purulia, West Bengal, India and its branches all over the globe. {www.gurukul.edu} He nominated Acharya Shambhushivananda Avadhuta as its kulapati (chancellor) and formed a skeletal structure for spreading "neohumanist education" all over the globe.
+In 1990, Shrii Shrii Anandamurtiji founded Ananda Marga gurukula with its headquarters at Anandanagar, Dist Purulia, West Bengal, India and its branches all over the globe. {www.gurukul.edu} He nominated Acharya Shambhushivananda Avadhuta as its kulapati (chancellor) and formed a skeletal structure for spreading "neohumanist education" all over the globe.